dataclay/event-scripts/README.md

 ><br><br>
 ![Register Shell Scripts with Events dialog ](http://support.dataclay.com/content/resources/images/register-shell-scripts-closed.png)
 >
 > 3. Select either a Before event or After event.
-To enable an script to execute when a specific event is broadcast, you must select the event checkbox.
-If the checkbox is deselected, the script is disabled.
+To enable a script to execute when a specific event is broadcast, you must select the event checkbox.
+If the checkbox is deselected, the script is disabled, and the event field is disabled from editing.
 > 4. In the event field, enter the absolute path to the script or a full command.
 >  + For a script executable by the operating system, such as a Bash script (macOS) or Batch script (Windows), simply enter the absolute path to the script.
 >  + As a shortcut to enter the absolute path to the script, click **Choose script...** and navigate to the location of the script.
 The path appears in the event field.